Owning the newest rifles gets expensive fast.

 But what if I told you that there was an entire group of firearms that are fun to shoot, interesting to look at and, best of all, that were generally much more affordable than the latest AR-15?

 Sound too good to be true?

-It turns out that you can add to your gun collection fairly cheaply by looking somewhere most people never bother to: military surplus rifles.
+It turns out that you can add to your gun collection fairly cheaply by looking somewhere most people never bother: military surplus rifles.

-These guns are battle-tested and make for find additions to any shooter’s collection.
+These guns are battle-tested and make a great addition to any shooter’s collection.
 They are products of a bygone era, but they will still hit the target just as well as any modern gun…and they do it at rock bottom retail prices.